-7. Uncertainties
+6. Uncertainties

 In March 2020, the novel coronavirus (or "COVID-19") was deemed a global pandemic by the World Health Organization.
 COVID-19 has adversely affected, and may continue to adversely affect economic activity globally, nationally and locally.
-The resulting regulations instituted across the United States to curb COVID-19 have resulted in a significant change in the operation of many businesses, including having directly impacted operations of the Organization.
-The implications of COVID-19 to the Organization's operations are still being evaluated and the duration and intensity of its impact is uncertain.
+The resulting regulations instituted across the United States to curb COVID-19 have resulted in a significant change in the operation of many businesses, including the potential to directly impact operations of the Organization.

-8. Recent Accounting Pronouncements
+7. Recent Accounting Pronouncements

 In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Leases (Topic 842).
 The guidance in this Accounting Standards Update ("ASU") supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The new standard is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-The adoption of ASU 2016-02 is not expected to have an impact on the Organization's financial statements.
+The new standard was effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
+The adoption of ASU 2016-02 did not have an impact on the Organization's financial statements.

-9. Subsequent Events
+8. Subsequent Events

-The Organization has evaluated all events or transactions that occurred after December 31, 2021, through April 25, 2022, the date these financial statements were issued.
-During this period the Organization did not have any material recognizable events that required recognition in the disclosures to the December 31, 2021 financial statements.
+The Organization has evaluated all events or transactions that occurred after December 31, 2022, through June 14, 2023, the date these financial statements were issued.
+During this period the Organization did not have any material recognizable events that required recognition in the disclosures to the December 31, 2022 financial statements.